Klipper3d/klipper/docs/FAQ.md

 only lose steps in increments of 4 full steps.
 (So, if one is using 16 microsteps, then a lost step on the stepper would result in the "mcu:" step counter being off by a multiple of 64 microsteps.)

+### Why does Klipper report errors?
+I lost my print!

+Short answer: We want to know if our printers detect a problem so that the underlying issue can be fixed and we can obtain great quality prints.
+We definitely do not want our printers to silently produce low quality prints.

+Long answer: Klipper has been engineered to automatically workaround many transient problems.
+For example, it automatically detects communication errors and will retransmit; it schedules actions in advance and buffers commands at multiple layers to enable precise timing even with intermittent interference.
+However, should the software detect an error that it can not recover from, if it is commanded to take an invalid action, or if it detects it is hopelessly unable to perform its commanded task, then Klipper will report an error.
+In these situations there is a high risk of producing a low-quality print (or worse).
+It is hoped that alerting the user will empower them to fix the underlying issue and improve the overall quality of their prints.

+There are some related questions: Why doesn't Klipper pause the print instead?
+Report a warning instead?
+Check for errors before the print?
+Ignore errors in user typed commands? etc?
+Currently Klipper reads commands using the G-Code protocol, and unfortunately the G-Code command protocol is not flexible enough to make these alternatives practical today.
+There is developer interest in improving the user experience during abnormal events, but it is expected that will require notable infrastructure work (including a shift away from G-Code).

 ### How do I upgrade to the latest software?